 The Gathering is an annual celebration of Irish family history in Buffalo and Western New York.
+This year it will be on Zoom.
 The event begins at 10 a.m. with a members meeting and is followed by presentations by local historians Edward Patton and Timothy O’Connor, along with a brick wall session with local Irish genealogy experts Diane McGrath Blaser, Nancy Gavin Koester and Donna Shine answering member questions.
 A keynote presentation will be given by Dr. William Jenkins, Associate Professor of History at York University.

 While this event is open to everyone we are requiring registration before the event - even for BIGS members, so we have an idea of who and how many will be attending.
 The button below will take you to EventBrite which we are using to accomplish this free registration.